 The initiative also dovetails with other government goals.
 Many of the new housing complexes will be built near public transport lines and hubs, encouraging their residents to use these more sustainable modes of transport instead of private vehicles.
 When the public land currently occupied by the Jeungsan Rain Pump Station is redeveloped into a public housing complex, for example, the residents will be able to access three nearby subway lines and commute easily to the three regions of northwest Seoul, Ilsan and Paju.

 In another part of the city, two outdoor bus garages will be moved indoors or underground, and their current site will house new public apartments, a park and other amenities.
 The relocation of the garages into enclosed spaces will contain the noise and smoke generated by the buses, reducing the pollution of residential spaces, while the new homes will exert downward pressure on housing prices.

 “We will make sure that housing issues do not pose a handicap for newlywed couples who are starting a new chapter of their lives with a dream of a brighter future.”

 The infrastructural interventions will also be complemented with policy improvements.
-In October 2019, Mayor Park announced that the government will relax eligibility conditions for a housing loan programme, increase the annual supply of new public homes from an average of 12,000 units to 14,500 units, support couples with newborns to move into bigger houses, and launch a website – the Seoul Housing Portal, which married couples can use to identify the best housing support programme that suits their situation and apply for it.
+In October 2019, then-Mayor Park Won-soon announced that the government will relax eligibility conditions for a housing loan programme, increase the annual supply of new public homes from an average of 12,000 units to 14,500 units, support couples with newborns to move into bigger houses, and launch a website – the Seoul Housing Portal, which married couples can use to identify the best housing support programme that suits their situation and apply for it.

 These measures are expected to help about 25,000 couples each year, which means that one in two couples getting married each year will be able to receive benefits from the city in the form of financial aid or a place in a public rental house.
 Mayor Park said: “We will make sure that housing issues do not pose a handicap for newlywed couples who are starting a new chapter of their lives with a dream of a brighter future.”